We believe every individual deserves access to accurate healthcare information.

 Tuesday, June 30 – Wednesday, July 1, 2020

 Due to the COVID-19 pandemic, MCBK 2020 will be an online interactive conference, replacing the live meeting originally planned to take place at the National Institutes of Health in Bethesda, Maryland.

-"Computable Biomedical Knowledge, or CBK, is the result of an analytic and/or deliberative process about human health, or affecting human health, that is explicit and machine-executable, and therefore can be represented and reasoned upon using logic, formal standards, and mathematical approaches."
+Computable biomedical knowledge (CBK) is the result of an analytic and/or deliberative process about human health, or affecting human health, that is explicit and machine-executable, and therefore can be represented and reasoned upon using logic, formal standards, and mathematical approaches.
 More information can be found in the MCBK Manifesto.

 It is no longer sufficient to represent health-related knowledge solely in human-readable forms, such as words and images disseminated via books and journal articles.
 The rapid rate of scientific discovery, the growth of health informatics, and the increasing importance of models and guidelines require health knowledge that is represented in computable forms, as machine-executable code.
-Computable knowledge unleashes the potential of information technology to generate and deliver relevant health advice to individuals and organizations with great speed on a world-wide scale.
+Computable knowledge unleashes the potential of information technology to generate and deliver relevant health advice to individuals and organizations with great speed on a worldwide scale.

-What does it mean to mobilize Computable Biomedical Knowledge?
+What does it mean to mobilize computable biomedical knowledge?

-The management of computable biomedical knowledge will be essential to the success of Precision Medicine, the achievement of high-functioning Learning Health Systems, and more generally to the advancement of biomedical science.
+The management of computable biomedical knowledge will be essential to the success of precision medicine, the achievement of high-functioning learning health systems, and more generally to the advancement of biomedical science.